RobertJohnSoler/Basic-Keyloggers/README.md

 Socket is listening...
 Got connection from  ('127.0.0.1', 54922)
 Hello from my cpp client!
+Client must have disconnected.

+Socket created.
+Socket binded to  8080
+Socket is listening...
 ```
 Of course, the examples shown above are only if you are running both the socket client and socket server in the same machine, hence the IP 127.0.0.1.
 If you want to try socket communication over two different machines, (like running the server in one laptop and running the client in another), just change the `server_ip` variable in `socket_client.c` or `socket_client.cpp` to the IP address of the computer you are hosting your sever in.
 ```